-- 6.2.1 Progress against capital schemes is reported on at least a quarterly basis to the Policing Board and the Force Executive Board. - 6.2.2 Following approval of the capital programme, a project manager and a user representative is identified for each capital project.
+6.2.1 Progress against capital schemes is reported as part of financial reporting to Finance, Efficiencies and Futures Board, Policing Board, Force Executive Board and quarterly to Police Accountability Board.

+- 6.2.2 Following approval of the capital programme, a project manager and a user representative is identified for each capital project.
 The project manager is responsible for managing the project implementation and delivering its objectives.
 For all projects within the capital programme an officer is identified as project sponsor. - 6.2.3 The user representative is responsible for representing users and customers and for defining the quality requirements.
 Both roles reflect the underlying principles of the PRINCE 2 project management methodology.
 The project manager produces a project plan for approval.
 Progress against the project plan is reported to the Programme Management Board and Project Sponsor.